RoopeMaatta/Bikeapp2024/README.md

 2. Clone this repository
 3. Inside this root folders docker-compose.yml file change the frontends:
     VITE_API_URL: http://localhost:3000
-    to your codespaceses base url, with port 3000.
+    to your codespaceses base url, with port "3000" and ".app".
 It could look like this for example:
     VITE_API_URL: https://super-duper-garbanzo-rj7p946q94xf57r-3000.app.github.dev
+    (notice no "/" at the end of the url)
 4. On command line under this folder run:

 ```